edchelstephens/jquery-getting-started/NOTES.md

 ## Even if there's only 1 div or 1 h2 on the page, you're going to get back a set always, the `wrapped set` value, that is, a set of 1 item in this case.

 ## Executing a funciton like `.addClassName` to a single set item and a multiple set, wrapped set, the action is the same, it applies to all the elements

+## When querying something that does not exists, jQuery just simply returns an empty wrapped set.